-A student Wi-Fi network is available throughout the campus.
+4.9 Use of Utilities A student Wi-Fi network is available throughout the campus.
 It is unethical to use someone's computer and e-mail access without his or her permission.
-It is a violation of school policy (see 14.6.7) to use the Internet for accessing sexually explicit material.
-Please see the Information Technology section of this Handbook for further guidelines.
+It is a

-In order to access the private wireless network a pass code is needed.
-This pass code can be acquired from the IT department.
+In order to access the private wireless network a passcode is required.
+This passcode can be acquired from the IT department.

 It is strongly recommended that students not use the Internet for dating services.
-Internet dates will not be allowed on campus without the permission of the VP of Student Development or the Resident Director.
+Internet dates will not be allowed on campus without the permission of the Director of Student Life or the Resident Director.
 Such dates could result in a danger to the student initiating the contact as well as other residents.

-Utility costs are high.
-Use energy carefully.
-Use lights only when needed, and turn out lights when leaving the room.
-Please turn off unnecessary electronics such as TVs, radios, and computers when leaving the room.
+Utility costs are high so DCC encourages to use energy resources responsibly.
+Please turn off lights and unnecessary electronics such as TVs, radios, and computers when leaving the room.
 Regulate cool air and heat by adjusting the vents in both residence halls.
-Please keep the window closed anytime A/C or heat is turned on to maintain climate control.
+Please keep the window closed anytime A/C or heat is turned on to maintain efficient climate control.